Jacobbishopxy/ubiquitous-alchemy/documentation/Documentatiaon-En.md

 `./docker` contains dockerFile to deploy an application on docker.

 ### Why docker?
 Developing apps today requires so much more than writing code.
-Multiple languages, frameworks, architectures, and discontinuous interfaces between tools for each lifecycle stage creates enormous complexity.
-Docker simplifies and accelerates your workflow, while giving developers the freedom to innovate with their choice of tools, application stacks, and deployment environments for each project. ([source](https://www.docker.com/why-docker))
+Multiple languages, frameworks, architectures, and discontinuous interfaces between tools for each lifecycle stage create enormous complexity.
+Docker simplifies and accelerates your workflow while giving developers the freedom to innovate with their choice of tools, application stacks, and deployment environments for each project. ([source](https://www.docker.com/why-docker))

 ### docker-go, docker-rust
-Base image for actual docker image of applictaion.
-Whenever we update an applictaion, we only update the business logic of such application.
-If we didn't change the dependencies of such application, we should avoid rebuilding dependenpies when we re-deploy the application.
-Thus, we separate part of the application as Base image and build the remaining buisness logic image from the Base image.
+The base image for actual docker image of application.
+Whenever we update an application, we only update the business logic of such application.
+If we didn't change the dependencies of such an application, we should avoid rebuilding dependencies when we re-deploy the application.
+Thus, we separate part of the application as a Base image and build the remaining business logic image from the Base image.
 `docker-go` is the image for `golang`.
 `docker-rust` is the image for `rust`.

 ### docker-api-gateway & docker-auth-server
 Contains all the files needed to build an app image and start a container.
-Each folder contains two bash file: setup.sh and start.sh.
+Each folder contains two bash files: setup.sh and start.sh.
 Literally, setup.sh is used to set up the app image while start.sh is used to start a container.
-Two bash files will read env variable from the `./resources` folder.
+Two bash files will read the env variable from the `./resources` folder.

 ## resources
-Contains the env files for different server.
-This is for keeping environment variables consistence and protect information.
+Contains the env files for different servers.
+This is for keeping environment variables consistent and protect information.
 The actual env file will not upload to remote github repo.
-Instead, a template env file is provided, and user can config the env file with their own information such as database connection information.
+Instead, a template env file is provided, and users can config the env file with their own information such as database-connection information.